Hypothenemus hampei

-Hypothenemus hampei, the coffee berry borer or coffee borer beetle, is a small beetle native to Africa.
-It is among the most harmful pests to coffee crops across the world where coffee is cultivated.
-Spanish common names of the insect include barrenador del café, gorgojo del café, and broca del café.
+Hypothenemus hampei, the coffee berry borer, is a small beetle native to Africa.
+It is the most harmful insect pest of coffee worldwide.
+Spanish common names of the insect include barrenador del café (coffee borer), gorgojo del café (coffee weevil), and broca del café (coffee drill).

 Description

-Females have two larval stages and males only one.
-They have strong mandibles, and their larval phase lasts 10 to 26 days.
-The adults are small black beetles.
-Females are 1.4–1.8 mm long.
-The males are 1.2–1.6 mm long.
-Female beetles can fly short distances; males have rudimentary wings.
-H. hampei is confused sometimes with the false coffee berry borer (H. obscurus or H. seriatus) and Xylosandrus (Scolytidae), but these species do not enter the coffee bean endosperm.
+The female Hypothenemus hampei have two larval stages, while the males only have one; each larval phase lasts 10 to 26 days.
+The adults are small black beetles with strong mandibles.
+The females can be anywhere from 1.4–1.8 millimeters long, with the males being slightly smaller at around 1.2–1.6 millimeters long.
+Female beetles can fly short distances, while the males cannot, as they have less developed wings compared to the females.
+Hypothenemus hampei is sometimes mistaken for the false coffee berry borers (H. obscurus and H. seriatus) and Xylosandrus (Scolytidae), but these species do not enter the coffee bean endosperm.

 Life cycle

-The maturation of the insect (from egg to adult) lasts between 24 and 45 days, varying according to the weather.
+The maturation of the insect from egg to adult lasts anywhere from 24 to 45 days, varying according to the weather.
 Usually, the female drills the berry through the central disc, although it can enter through the side walls if the fruit is dry.
-Two days after the access, the beetle lays 35–50 eggs, which produce 13 females for each male.
-The lifespan for females is 35–190 days and for males 40 days.
-The new insects mate inside the seed.
-Some females lay the eggs in the same coffee plant, others colonize new ones.
+Two days after penetration, the beetle lays 35–50 eggs, which produce 13 females for each male.
+The average lifespan for females is anywhere from 35 to 190 days.
+Sibling insects mate inside the seed, with the females then spreading either to other coffee plants or further along the same plant.
 The males never leave the fruit.

-The same plant can host three to five generations of beetles.
-Up to 100 beetles can be found in a single fruit.
+The same plant can host three to five generations of beetles, with up to 100 beetles being found in a single fruit.
 The insect is very sensitive to desiccation, and waits for the rains to leave the fruit.
-The most affected areas in the crops are the shady and moist ones.
+The most affected areas in the crops are places exposed to the least sunlight and the most moisture.

 Colonisation

-The main host of H. hampei is Coffea arabica, but other coffee species have been affected in some cases.
+The hosts of H. hampei are Coffea arabica and Coffea canephora.
 The female beetles attack the fruits from 8 weeks past the flowering to 32 weeks.
 When the insect enters, it builds galleries in the endosperm where the eggs are deposited.

 Distribution

 The insect is endemic to central Africa and has now spread to most coffee-producing countries through the accidental introduction of contaminated seeds.
-The first report in the American continent were in Brazil (1926).
-In the 1970s, it affected Guatemala and Mexico.
+The first report in the American continent was in Brazil (1926).
+In the 1970s, the insect invaded Guatemala and Mexico.
 The beetle entered Colombia during the late 1980s.
 It entered the Dominican Republic in the 1990s.
 It was detected in Puerto Rico in August 2007.
 It was discovered in Kona (Big Island), Hawaii in August 2010.
+The beetle is a significant pest in Taiwan.